cfcv/AV_Control/README.md

 For the lateral control a stanley controller was implemented, taking into account the heading and crosstrack error related to the current waypoint trajectory.
 1. Heading error<br/>

 The current yaw of the vehicle is provided by the measurements, so we need to calculate just the yaw of the trajectory.
-This is simply the angle formed by the desired waypoint trajectory and can be conputed as follow:<br/>
+This is simply the angle formed by the desired waypoint trajectory and can be computed as follows:<br/>
 ```yaw_trajectory = np.arctan2(waypoints[-1][1] - waypoints[0][1], waypoints[-1][0] - waypoints[0][0])```

 Once we have the yaw of the vehicle and the yaw of the trajectory we can compute the heading error by doing: